forkineye/ESPixelStick/README.md

 - Install littlefs-32 for esp32 support.
 ## Important Notes on Compiling and Flashing

-- In order to upload your code to the ESP8266 you must put it in flash mode and then take it out of flash mode to run the code.
+- In order to upload your code to the ESP you must put it in flash mode and then take it out of flash mode to run the code.
 To place your ESP8266 in flash mode your GPIO-0 pin must be connected to ground.
 - Device mode is now a compile time option to set your device type and is configured in the top of the main sketch file.
 Current options are ```ESPS_MODE_PIXEL``` and ```ESPS_MODE_SERIAL```.
 The default is ```ESPS_MODE_PIXEL``` for the ESPixelStick hardware.
 - Web pages **must** be processed, placed into ```data/www```, and uploaded with the upload plugin.
 Gulp will process the pages and put them in ```data/www``` for you.
 Refer to the html [README](html/README.md) for more information.
 - In order to use the upload plugin, the ESP8266 **must** be placed into programming mode and the Arduino serial monitor **must** be closed.